AlchemyOptions/docs/Configuration.md

 # Configuration

-To use Alchemy Options in your theme, add a function to the `admin_init` hook in your `functions.php`.
+To use Alchemy Options in your theme, make sure you've installed the Alchemy Options plugin.
+Then add a function to the `admin_init` hook in your `functions.php`.
 If you've used Option Tree before, this should be pretty familiar.
 [Sample configuration objects](Samples.md) are available for a quick copy and paste.

 ```php
 function add_custom_options() {